josh-aaron/adserver/WORKLOG.md

 - [ADS-006] Implement unit testing proof of concept
 - [ADS-007] Implement logging of ad requests and responses to DB for future querying
 - [ADS-008] Implement logging of impression, error, and quartile beacons to DB for future querying
+- [ADS-009] Containerize app and DB with Docker